tytydraco/yessleep/out/The_Tall_Dog_of_Barrow_Heights_Part_6.md

 ‘Nice work,’ I mutter.
 ‘Father of the fucking year, you are.’

 The rain starts somewhere around the bridge.
-Fat, heavy drops that hit the windshield like thrown gravel.
 I don't turn on the wipers.
-I let the world blur.
-Disassociate.
+I let the world blur, disassociating.
 I'm remembering Stevenson's face as the ceiling came down.
 Ellison's ashes in the shape of a man.
 The boy in his mother's arms, their skulls pressed together.

-I’m tell myself I didn't have a choice.
-That some day, when she's older, Abigail will understand why tonight’s job mattered more than a birthday cake.
+I’m telling myself I didn't have a choice.
+That some day, when she's older, Abby will understand why this mission mattered more than a birthday cake.

 I tell myself a lot of things on that drive.

 None of them are true.

-Sirens behind me.
+Sirens.

 They scream past in a red-and-white blur, fire trucks running hot toward the east side.
 I watch them go in the rearview.
-Probably a smoke detector.
-Some drunk on the fifth floor cremating a frozen pizza.
-I'll get home to find the building evacuated, a hundred irritated tenants standing in the rain while a bored fire crew clears the alarm, and Abigail will be among them—tired, annoyed, wrapped in the quilt her mother made.
-Another thing to be angry about.
-Another reason to hate me over something I can’t control.
+Probably a smoke detector, that or some drunk cremating a frozen pizza.

-But the trucks keep coming.
+They keep coming.

 Three.
 Five.
 Then more.
 Engines.
 Ladders.
 An ambulance.
 Then cop cars.
 The convoy thickens as I get closer, the sirens stacking on top of each other until the sound is a single, sustained wail that doesn't stop.

 I crest the hill fast enough the tires leave the asphalt.

 My breath catches.

-No.

-The apartment is engulfed in ten floors of flame, the windows blown out, black smoke churning upward in a column so thick it blots out the streetlights for two blocks in every direction.
-The fire is moving *fast,* climbing from the middle floors in both directions like it’s been fed a diet of gasoline.
+The apartment is engulfed flames, the windows blown out, smoke churning upward in a column so thick it blots out the streetlights.
+The fire is moving fast, climbing from the middle floors in both directions like it’s been fed a diet of gasoline and meth.

 I punch the gas.

-I don't remember screeching to a stop.
 I don't remember leaving the car.
 All I remember is running; past the barricades, past the trucks, into the crowd of evacuees huddled on the far sidewalk.
-Faces lit orange by the blaze.
 Blankets.
 Bare feet.
 Children crying.

 'Abigail! *Abigail, are you here?*'

 I'm grabbing people.
 Pulling them toward me.
-Scanning every face for the one that matters.
+Scanning every face.
 An old man in a bathrobe.
 A woman clutching a cat.
 A teenager with headphones still around his neck, staring slack-jawed at the building like he's watching the climax of an action movie.

-She's not among them.

 She's not here.

+**She's not here.**

 '*ABIGAIL!*'

-Then, from above, cracking under the weight of its own terror:

-'Dad!'

-Tenth floor.
-Her bedroom window.
+**'Dad!'** Her bedroom window.
 She's leaning out, coughing, the smoke pouring around her in black curtains.
-Her pajamas.
-Her hair.
+‘I can’t get out!’

+I’m spinning, taking stock of our options.
 The ladders are up.
-I can see the crews working them, extending the sections.
-They're not going to reach.
-The rig is rated for seven floors, maybe eight with full extension.
+Crews are working them, extending the sections, but they're not going to reach.
+The rig is rated for seven floors.
 She's on ten.

-I'll do it myself.
+I’ll do it myself.

 I'm past the first barricade before they even see me coming.
-A firefighter grabs my arm—I break his grip.
-Another steps in front of me—I feed him an elbow, hear the crunch of a nose guard folding.
-The chief is shouting something about a meth lab, about a drug operation on the sixth floor, about accelerants and structural compromise and everyone needing to stay the fuck back before—
+A firefighter grabs my arm and I break his grip.
+Another steps in front of me and I feed him an elbow, hear the crunch of a nose guard folding.
+The chief is shouting something about a drug lab, about a narcotics operation on the sixth floor, about accelerants and structural compromise and everyone needing to stay the fuck back before—

 I don't hear any of it.